argoproj/argo-cd/docs/proposals/proxy-extensions.md

 The following use cases should be implemented for the conclusion of this
 proposal:

-#### [UC-1]: As an ArgoCD admin, I want to configure a backend services so it can be used by my UI extension
+#### [UC-1]: As an Argo CD admin, I want to configure a backend services so it can be used by my UI extension

-Define a new section in the ArgoCD configmap ([argocd-cm.yaml][4]) allowing admins to register and configure new extensions.
-All enabled extensions backend will be available to be invoked by the ArgoCD UI under the following API base path:
+Define a new section in the Argo CD configmap ([argocd-cm.yaml][4]) allowing admins to register and configure new extensions.
+All enabled extensions backend will be available to be invoked by the Argo CD UI under the following API base path:

 `<argocd-host>/api/v1/extensions/<extension-name>`